department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | **Spouse receiving Aid and Attendance** | $109.00 | $125.00 | $141.00 | $156.32 |

 <span id="how-to-70"></a>
-<h5>How to find your monthly compensation rate using these tables</h5>
+<h5>How to use these tables to find your monthly payment</h5>

-Start with the "Base rates" table.
+Start with the "basic rates" table.
 Find the dependent status in the left column that best describes you.
 Then look for your disability rating in the top row.
-Where your dependent status and disability rating meet, you'll find your monthly compensation rate.
+Where your dependent status and disability rating meet, you'll find your monthly payment.

-<b>For example:</b> If you're a Veteran with a dependent spouse and no dependent parents or children and you have a 70% disability rating, your monthly compensation rate would be <b>$1,522.71</b>.
+<b>For example:</b> If you were a Veteran with a dependent spouse and no dependent parents or children, and you have a 70% disability rating, you'd receive <strong>$1,522.71</strong> each month.

-**If you have a spouse who's receiving Aid and Attendance,** you would then look at the "Added amounts" table.
-You would take the amount that matches your disability rating and add it to your base rate to get your total monthly compensation rate.
+**If you have a spouse who's receiving Aid and Attendance,** first find your basic rate.
+Then look at the "added amounts" table.
+Find the amount that matches your disability rating and add it to your basic rate to get your total monthly payment.

-<b>For example:</b> If you're a Veteran with a 70% disability rating with one spouse who's receiving Aid and Attendance, you would start with the rate of $1,522.71 for a Veteran with spouse (no parents).
+<b>For example:</b> If you were a Veteran with one spouse who was receiving Aid and Attendance but no dependent parents or children, and you had a 70% disability rating, you would start with the basic rate of $1,522.71 for a Veteran with spouse (no parents or children).
 Then you would add the $109.00 rate for a spouse receiving Aid and Attendance.

-Your total monthly rate would be $1,522.71 + $109.00 = <b>$1,631.71</b>. <br>
+Your total monthly payment would be $1,522.71 + $109.00 = <b>$1,631.71</b>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>